CarterIrish/PortfolioWebsite/README.md

 ## Technologies
 - **HTML5 & CSS3:**
   Semantic markup and modern styling, including Flexbox for responsive layouts.
+- **JavaScript:**
+  Dynamically loads and renders project cards from a JSON data file.
 - **Google Fonts:**
   Uses "Open Sans" for a clean, professional look.
 - **Responsive Design:**
   Ensures usability across devices with flexible layouts and media queries.
+- **WebP and PNG Images:**
+  Uses modern image formats for performance and compatibility.

 ## Usage
 - Navigate using the buttons in the hero banner or scroll through each section.
+- View dynamically loaded project cards in the Projects section.
-- Contact information is available for professional inquiries.
+- Download the resume or contact Carter Irish for professional inquiries.

 ---

-This documentation provides a high-level summary of the portfolio's purpose, goals,
+This documentation provides a high-level summary of the portfolio's purpose, goals, structure, and technical